mmbdtp/mmbdtp.github.io/modules/UNIX/_posts/2000-01-01-week_1_programme.md

   - Sam leads, with help from Mark and Wing

 - **Afternoon: Trimming Sequence Files**
-  - Sam leads, with help Wing ± Mark
+  - Sam leads, with help from Wing and Leo

 ***